gytdau/holiday-thingy/README.md

 # Holiday Thingy
 A Slack bot that manages employee PTOs.

+I made this during my work experience at Workday.

+### Explanation
 _What's a PTO?_
 > Paid time off or personal time off (PTO) is a policy in some employee handbooks that provides a bank of hours in which the employer pools sick days, vacation days, and personal days that allows employees to use as the need or desire arises.
 > - Wikipedia